gfxdisp/FovVideoVDP/README.md

 ```bash
 fvvdp --test test_file --ref ref_file --gpu 0 --display standard_fhd
 ```
-The test and reference files can be images or videos. `--display` specified a display on which the conrent is viewed.
-See [fvvdp_data/display_models.json](https://github.com/gfxdisp/FovVideoVDP/blob/main/fvvdp_data/display_models.json) for the available displays.
+The test and reference files can be images or videos.
+The option `--display` specifies a display on which the content is viewed.
+See [fvvdp_data/display_models.json](https://github.com/gfxdisp/FovVideoVDP/blob/main/pyfvvdp/fvvdp_data/display_models.json) for the available displays.

 See [Command line interface](#command-line-interface) for further details.
 FovVideoVDP can be also run directly from Python - see [Low-level Python interface](#low-level-python-interface).